-(Did you actually try to imagine it or did you just read the words?)
+(Did you actually try to imagine the landscape or did you just read the words?)

-(In the landscape of ideas, we may think of peaks as areas of good ideas (rational, useful, interesting, etc.) and valleys as bad ideas.
-Our challenge then - as individuals and as a species - is to optimize our exploration of the landscape.
-One thing that “landscape thinking” makes clear is the problem of being trapped on a local optima; the best strategy is not 100% hill-climbing - sometimes you need to go through a valley of bad ideas to find a new peak.
-See Exploring the Landscape of Scientific Minds for another perspective on landscape thinking.)
+In this landscape, we may think of peaks as areas of good ideas (rational, useful, interesting, etc.) and valleys as bad ideas.
+Our challenge then, individually and collectively, is to optimize our exploration of the landscape.
+One thing that “landscape thinking” makes clear is the problem of being trapped on a local optima; the best strategy is not 100% hill-climbing—sometimes you need to go through a valley of bad ideas to find a new peak.

-Blind spots are the regions in this landscape which are systematically unexplored or underexplored because of some constraint (either biological, psychological, social, political, economic) or incentive.
-Importantly, we can also think of blind spots as referring not just to areas of thought, but also to ways of thinking - perhaps we can think of these as untaken roads in the landscape of ideas.
-Identifying blind spots is useful because these are areas which may prove especially fruitful if given further thought - in other words, there may still be low-hanging fruit available to be picked (sorry, that was stupid).
+Blind spots are the regions in this landscape which are systematically unexplored or under-explored because of some constraint (either biological, psychological, social, political, economic) or incentive.
+Crucially, we can also think of blind spots as referring not just to areas of thought, but also to general ways of thinking, as untaken roads in the landscape of ideas.
+Identifying blind spots is useful because these are areas which may prove especially fruitful if given further thought—i.e. there may still be low-hanging fruit waiting to be picked.

-On an individual level, blind spot thinking requires you to ask yourself about what you don’t know or don’t appreciate because of who you are - what are the things I am systematically missing because of my identity and life history?
-Blind spot thinking can also be useful when thinking about your competitive advantage in a particular field or domain - what are the forces that bias people in this field away from thinking of certain things or in certain kinds of ways, what blind spots are created, and do I have any skills/talents/interests that will allow me to fill these blind spots better than others?
+On an individual level, blind spot thinking requires you to ask yourself about what you don’t know or don’t appreciate because of who you are—what are the things I am systematically missing because of my identity and life history?
+Blind spot thinking can also be useful when thinking about your competitive advantage in a particular field or domain—what are the forces that bias people in this field away from thinking about certain things or thinking in certain kinds of ways?
+What blind spots are created by these biases?
+Do I have any skills/talents/interests that will allow me to explore these blind spots better than others?

-The collective level - a country, an entire culture, or all of humanity - is where it really gets juicy: can we identify areas in the ideascape of ideas that massive groups of people (or all people ever) have overlooked?
-This is not an easy question to answer well - doing so amounts to finding a $100 bill hidden in plain sight, and that doesn’t happen often no matter how smart or knowledgeable you are.
-But it can be done and the rewards are great - much greater than $100 - for those who can go against the grain and gaze into the blind spots.
+The collective level—a country, an entire culture, or all of humanity—is where it really gets juicy: can we identify areas in the ideascape of ideas that massive groups of people (or all people ever) have overlooked?
+This is not an easy question to answer well—doing so amounts to finding a $100 bill hidden in plain sight, and that doesn’t happen often no matter how smart or knowledgeable you are.
+But if you can do it, the rewards are great (much greater than $100).
 In the best case scenario, the reward is a revolutionary idea, one that no person sees coming, the kind of idea that changes the world.

-Though he doesn’t refer to it as blind spot thinking, Paul Graham’s excellent essay “What Can’t You Say” is essentially a meditation on why we should actively seek out blind spots and how to do it.
-No need to reinvent the wheel when Graham has already made it so round - I’ll share a few sections in which he makes the case that it is especially important for scientists to pursue this style of thinking:
+Though he doesn’t refer to it as blind spot thinking, Paul Graham’s essay “What Can’t You Say” is essentially a meditation on why we should actively seek out blind spots and how to do it.

 Great work tends to grow out of ideas that others have overlooked, and no idea is so overlooked as one that's unthinkable.
 Natural selection, for example.
 It's so simple.
 Why didn't anyone think of it before?
 Well, that is all too obvious.
 Darwin himself was careful to tiptoe around the implications of his theory.
 He wanted to spend his time thinking about biology, not arguing with people who accused him of being an atheist.